Krogu11/Dark-Dimensions/memories.md

 - The editor writes working data to `localStorage['dd_custom']` via `saveToGame()`.
 - The game reads `dd_custom` only in allowed local/dev override contexts; production GitHub Pages relies on committed JSON files unless overrides are explicitly enabled.
 - The editor also supports export of `runtime-config.json` for legacy deployment workflows.
+- The publish helper also needs to keep `assets/data/runtime-config.js` in sync with `assets/data/runtime-config.json`.
 - Editor helper logic belongs in `/js/editor`; avoid adding more large inline utility code to `editor.html` when an external helper is enough.
 - Do not break existing editor globals such as `editorCards`, `editorEnemies`, `editorActs`, `editorRecipes`, `editorConfig`, `editorStarterDeck`, and `editorWorldMap`.